 Part 2: Solving the Blind Spots – Connecting Your Data for Smarter Decisions

-In Part 1 of this series, we looked at how disconnected data creates blind spots that mortgage leaders can't see around.
-This article picks up where that left off.
-We'll walk through what those blind spots actually cost, how they show up in daily operations, and what connecting your data looks like in practice.
+In Part 1 of this series, we broke down three blind spots that LOS data misses: where processors lose hours, why underwriter output drops, and what stalls loan officer pipelines.
+This article picks up where that left off — what those blind spots actually cost, and what connecting your data looks like in practice.

 The Real Cost of Data Blind Spots

-Your Loan Origination System tracks what happened.
+Your LOS tracks what happened.
 How many loans closed.
 What's sitting in the pipeline.
 But it doesn't tell you why turnaround times are slipping or where your processors lose hours each day.

 How Disconnected Systems Drain Your Team